apache/sling-site/src/main/jbake/content/documentation/bundles/org-apache-sling-junit-bundles.md

 Note: `junit-platform-commons` version 1.7.0 cannot be deployed using Sling's OSGi Installer, due to [junit5 issue #2438](https://github.com/junit-team/junit5/issues/2438).
 Other JUnit5 bundles _may_ be affected by the same issue.
 </div>

-However, this is not yet very useful.
-In order to run tests, at least one implementation of `org.junit.platform.engine.TestEngine` needs to be available. `TestEngine` implementations are advertised using Java's `ServiceLoader` mechanism.
+However, in order to run tests at least one implementation of `org.junit.platform.engine.TestEngine` needs to be available.
+Both [JUnit Jupiter](#bundles-for-the-junit-jupiter-engine-junit-5) and [JUnit Vintage](#bundles-for-the-junit-vintage-engine-junit-4) provide a test engine, so at least one of the two needs to be deployed.

+Custom or other other 3rd party `TestEngine` implementations should be able to hook in transparently, provided they are advertised using Java's `ServiceLoader` mechanism.
 Apache Sling Junit Core takes care of detecting test engines in other installed bundles and automatically makes them available for test execution.

-The most commonly used test engines are the "JUnit Jupiter Engine" for JUnit5 support and the "JUnit Vintage Engine", a backwards compatibility layer to allow running JUnit 4 tests on the new JUnit Platform.

 #### Bundles for the JUnit Jupiter Engine (JUnit 5)

+The JUnit Jupiter engine enables the new Jupiter style (or JUnit 5 style) for writing unit tests.

+In addition to the [JUnit Platform bundles](#junit-platform) the following bundles need to be deployed:

 - org.junit.jupiter:junit-jupiter-api
 - org.junit.jupiter:junit-jupiter-engine
 - (optional) org.junit.jupiter:junit-jupiter-params
 - (optional) org.junit.jupiter:junit-jupiter-migrationsupport

-#### Bundles for the JUnit Vintage Engine Bundles (JUnit 4)
+#### Bundles for the JUnit Vintage Engine (JUnit 4)

+The JUnit Vintage engine provides a backwards compatibility layer to allow running JUnit 4 tests on the new JUnit Platform.

+In addition to the [JUnit Platform bundles](#junit-platform) the following bundle needs to be deployed:

 - org.junit.vintage:junit-vintage-engine

 <div class="note">
-Note: the JUnit Vintage Engine is only required if JUnit 4 and JUnit 5 tests should be executed side-by-side.
+Note: the JUnit Vintage engine is only required if JUnit 4 and JUnit 5 tests should be executed side-by-side.
 For plain JUnit 4 support _only_ the Apache Sling JUnit Core bundle needs to be installed.
+For plain Jupiter (or JUnit 5) tests, see [JUnit Jupiter](#bundles-for-the-junit-jupiter-engine-junit-5).
 </div>

 ### The TeleporterRule